David Sarajishvili

-David Zakharyevich Sarajishvili (დავით ზაქარიას ძე სარაჯიშვილი; (born October 28, 1848, Tiflis, Russian Empire — June 20, 1911, Tiflis, Russian Empire) — Georgian scientist, entrepreneur and philanthropist.
+David Zakharyevich Sarajishvili (დავით ზაქარიას ძე სარაჯიშვილი; (born October 28, 1848, Tiflis, Russian Empire-June 20, 1911, Tiflis, Russian Empire) was a Georgian scientist, entrepreneur and philanthropist.
 Founder of several brandy plants in the Russian Empire, including the Tbilisi and Kizlyar Brandy Factory.

 Biography

-David Sarajishvili was born on October 28, 1848 in Tiflis.
+Sarajishvili was born on October 28, 1848, in Tiflis.
 Father - merchant Zakhari Davidovich Sarajishvili (1810-1880).
 Mother - Elizabeth Savaneli.
 Sisters - Catherine and Maria.
-Parents lived in a house on Sergievskaya Street (now - Machabeli), where David spent his childhood.
+Their parents lived in a house on Sergievskaya Street (now - Machabeli), where David spent his childhood.

 In 1866, he graduated with honors from the First Classical Gymnasium of Tiflis.
 After that, he entered the Faculty of Natural History of St. Petersburg University, but a year later he continued his studies in Germany at the University of Heidelberg.
-He graduated from the University in 1871, receiving a doctorate in chemical and philosophical sciences.
+He graduated from the university in 1871, receiving a doctorate in chemical and philosophical sciences.

-After university, he studies agriculture in the German cities of Hoffenheim and Halle.
-From 1878 to 1879 he studied winemaking in France, where he met winegrower Jean Baptiste Camus, who shares his secret knowledge with Sarajishvili.
-In 1880, Sarajishvili returned to Tiflis and settled in the house of his parents on Sergievskaya.
+After university, he studied agriculture in the German cities of Hoffenheim and Halle.
+From 1878 to 1879 he studied winemaking in France, where he met winegrower Jean Baptiste Camus, who shared his secret knowledge with Sarajishvili.
+In 1880, Sarajishvili returned to Tiflis and settled in the house of his parents in Sergievskaya.
 In May 1880, his father died and left a legacy of 700 thousand rubles.
 In the fall of 1880, Sarajishvili married Ekaterina Ivanovna Porakishvili.
 They did not have children.

 In 1884-85, Sarajishvili laid the foundation for the construction of the future Tbilisi Cognac Factory, which opened in 1888.
 In 1885, Sarajishvili, together with his father-in-law Ivan Porakishvili, created the Kizlyar Brandy Factory.
 Also in 1885 in Tiflis on Olginskaya Street (now - Merab Kostavy Street), Sarajishvili built a distillation plant for the distillation of fruit and grape vodka.
 In 1887, he opened a distillery in Tiflis.
 In 1894 he opened a factory in Yerevan, in 1895 in Kalaras, and in 1896 in Baku.
 He also owned a vodka distillery in Vladikavkaz.